collectivecardgame/library/docs/rules-subreddit.md

 You can resubmit a card as a [Reprint] if it has rotated out of the format.
 If it gets enough votes, it will replace one of the top 10 cards from that week.
 You can learn more about rotation [here](/blog/2019/12/08/rotation-2020).

+### [DC]

+Sometimes we hold weekly Design Competitions, in which a theme or restriction is provided (like the Flying DC, where cards had to have Flying).
+Design Competitions can have anywhere from 1 to 5 winners, and the number is picked ahead of time.
+Just like [Update]s, the top N (some number from 1-5) [DC] submissions with more votes than the 10th normal submission each week are accepted.

 ## Votes

 - Votes on cards are combined from two sources: